 Of the eight children in the Moi family, only four are known:

 He is the most known in the family.
-He is currently the Senator for Baringo County.
+He is currently represents Baringo County in the Senate.

 Read more: Ghosts Of Kakamega Primary – VIDEO